 In a medium bowl, mix Bisquick (or substitute) and the remaining 3/4 cup of milk.
 Look for a thick but pourable consistency, and add a little extra milk if needed.
 Pour evenly over the mixture in the pan.
 Bake at 450 degrees for 27 to 30 minutes, until golden brown.

 To steam fresh vegetables, bring about 1/2 inch of water to a boil in a saucepan, add the broccoli stems, then the rest of the vegetables.
-Cover, reduce to a simmer and pan steam several minutes but not until completely cooked, about five to six minutes.
-These vegetables will continue to cook in the casserole, but if not steamed first they will not turn out well.
-Note: because there is no excess water, less fresh vegetables are needed than if one is using the frozen vegetables.
+Cover, reduce to a simmer and pan steam several minutes until crisp/tender. about five to six minutes.
+They will continue to cook as the casserole bakes.
+Fewer vegetables are needed when using fresh.

 To use a cream sauce instead of the canned soup and milk: Omit the soup, 1/2 cup of milk and onion powder.
 Instead: saute in 2 tablespoons butter, 1/2 cup each of diced onion and celery until just tender.
 Sprinkle with 2 tablespoons flour.
 Whisk for a moment to cook flour.
 Stirring constantly, blend in 2 1/4 cups of milk, and cook, stirring until thickened, about 5 – 7 minutes.
 Use the spoon test: Dip a spoon in the mixture, then run your finger down the back of the spoon.
 If a distinct line stays, it is ready.
 Add salt and pepper to taste.
 Off heat, blend in grated cheese.